Zeroth-Robotics/OpenLCH/README.md

 ## ML
 ### Locomotion
 #### RL (PPO)
-We use RL to train the robot to stand walk.
+We use RL to train the robot to stand and walk.
 The training is done in IsaacSim with the K-Scale simulation and training library: https://github.com/jingxiangmo/sim/tree/master.

 ### Manipulation
 #### E-VLA (WIP)